tnngo2/thesaurus-scraper/README.md

-#A therausus scraper for vocabulary studying purpose
+# A therausus scraper
-This micro service will generate file that is used as imported content to Memrise.
+I used this project to scrap Cambridge therausus content and copy those scrapped content to Memrise for reviewing purpose.

+The project is configured as a micro service which is ready for Heroku deployment.

-Written in Go lang, based on Gin web framework.
+Written in Go lang, and Gin web framework.

-##Ready for heroku deployment
+# Heroku deployment
 ```
 $ heroku login
 $ git init